Introduction

 Recent Regulatory Changes

-Regulatory frameworks for algorithmic trading are continually evolving in response to the dynamic nature of financial markets.
-Recent changes and proposed regulations aim to address issues such as market manipulation, system safeguards, and market transparency.
+The regulatory environment surrounding algorithmic trading is constantly in flux, adapting to the ever-changing nature of financial markets.
+Recent changes and proposed regulations aim to address critical issues like market manipulation, system safeguards, and ensuring market transparency.

 Should You Consider Algorithmic Trading?